This post is updated since its original publication on November 8, 2018.

 The Consequences of Erasing Transgender Rights

 For trans people, health care visits can add to distress, rather than provide help.
-The American Medical Association (AMA) opposes policies like the final rule that could harm trans people, stating that “laws and policies that restrict the use of public facilities based on biological gender can have immediate and lingering physical consequences, as well as severe mental health repercussions.”
+The American Medical Association (AMA) opposes policies like the Trump administration rule that could harm trans people, stating that “laws and policies that restrict the use of public facilities based on biological gender can have immediate and lingering physical consequences, as well as severe mental health repercussions.”
 The AMA recommends equal access to care that corresponds with a person’s gender identity “to protect the public health and to promote social equality and safe access to public facilities and services.”